M.A. Courses

 Description: An intensive study of earlier nineteenth-century American Literature with stress on Romanticism and Transcendentalism.
 Focus is on the major figures of the period: Poe, Hawthorne, Melville, Emerson, Thoreau, and Whitman.

-ENGL 6430 Shakespeare: Selected Topics
+INGL 6430 Shakespeare: Selected Topics

 Credit hours: 3